FilipJenko/headmodelling/Readme.md

 Before scanning
 ---------------

-6 stickers (green in the example) for reference;
+  * 6 stickers (green in the example) for reference
-5 of them are placed on Nz, Iz, Rpa, Lpa, Cz; 6th one is placed below Iz (distance from 6th sticker to Cz needs to be bigger than distance from Cz to Iz) the sticker should be roughly on the same plane as Iz, Nz, and Cz; it will be used for determining, which point is which in this example yellow stickers are used for optode detection; if you use another color, change the mask boundaries accordingly; there is another notebook (actuallySelectingColors) for visualization and setting the boundaries user should be careful and make sure, cables are not on top of the any sticker, so the scanner can detect them well the script works even if the stickers are not that well seen, if there is only half of the sticker visible, results are accordingly worse
+  * 5 of them are placed on Nz, Iz, Rpa, Lpa, Cz; 6th one is placed below Iz (distance from 6th sticker to Cz needs to be bigger than distance from Cz to Iz)
+  * the sticker should be roughly on the same plane as Iz, Nz, and Cz; it will be used for determining, which point is which
+  * in this example yellow stickers are used for optode detection; if you use another color, change the mask boundaries accordingly; there is another notebook (actuallySelectingColors) for visualization and setting the boundaries
+  * user should be careful and make sure, cables are not on top of the any sticker, so the scanner can detect them well
+  * the script works even if the stickers are not that well seen, if there is only half of the sticker visible, results are accordingly worse

 Setup
 -----

-try to create roughly equal lightning from all sides: close the window drapes and turn on the lights (I used two lights from the sides) make sure to put optode cables out of the way so they don't cover the stickers calibrate the scanner if necessary (see manual) create a project in the ExStar software
+  * try to create roughly equal lightning from all sides: close the window drapes and turn on the lights (I used two lights from the sides)
+  * make sure to put optode cables out of the way so they don't cover the stickers
+  * calibrate the scanner if necessary (see manual)
+  * create a project in the ExStar software
-I used portrait mode, hybrid alignment and the resolution of 0.5 mm see scanner manual for how to scan
+  * I used portrait mode, hybrid alignment and the resolution of 0.5 mm
+  * see scanner manual for how to scan

 ### Quick tips ###